Innate and adaptive

-We aspire to advance novel nanotechnology-based immunostimulatory agents for the treatment and prevention of cancer and infectious diseases
+We are advancing novel immunostimulatory nanoparticles for the treatment and prevention of cancer and infectious diseases.

 Our first-in-class TLR tri-agonist technology has demonstrated broad and potent treatment activity in preclinical tumor models and as an adjuvant and epitope display platform in viral and oncology vaccines.

 Recent research has focused on the use of nanoparticles for cancer immunotherapy applications.
 Mosaic's immune stimulating nanoparticles are produced in plant based systems and are capable of self-assembling into structures that are immediately recognized by the immune system yet pose no infectious threat.
 The nanoparticle is directly administered into the tumor which avoids systemic toxicities while directing an innate and eventually an adaptive immune response to the tumor.
 These agents work by turning an immunologically cold tumor hot.